Mafalda of Portugal: Monastic life

 In 1220, Mafalda chose not to marry again and became a nun at the Abbey of Arouca, though she was granted a special dispensation to retain control of her inheritance.
-She became abbess of the community, then one of Benedictine nuns, and in 1226 had her request to transfer the abbey to the Cistercian Order granted by the pope.
-She had a great devotion to Our Lady of Silva and made substantial donations to the shrine.
+Her sisters Sancha and Teresa also joined the convent.
+Mafalda later became abbess of the community, then one of Benedictine nuns, and in 1226 had her request to transfer the abbey to the Cistercian Order granted by the pope.

+Mafalda had a great devotion to Our Lady of Silva and made substantial donations to her shrine in Porto.
 She also had a hospice for travelers built as well as a number of bridges, churches, monasteries, and hospitals.
-She helped to establish her own abbey as a major religious center in the region for centuries.
+She helped to establish her own abbey as a major religious center in the region, a status that endured for centuries.

 Returning from a pilgrimage to the shrine of Our Lady of Silva, she fell ill at Rio Tinto, Gondomar, and died at the monastery of Cistercians monks there on 1 May 1256.
-In 1616, wanting to return her body to Arouca as part of the process of her possible canonization, it was found not to have deteriorated, which generated a strong devotion to the Portuguese princess.
+In 1616, wanting to return her body to Arouca as part of the process of her possible canonization, observers found her remains not to have deteriorated, which generated an even stronger public devotion to her.
 She was beatified in 1792 by Pope Pius VI.
 Her feast day is celebrated on 2 May.